biplavc/distributed_AoI_exp1/README.md

 3. To make all devices completely identical from both sender and receiver perspective, adjacency matrix has been adjusted accordingly.
 Also UL capacity = 2, DL capacity =4 (as UL of 2 means 4 DL links can have fresh information in the next slot).
 MAD should be better as here no memory needed and each step the MAD action should be best.
 ARC folder - d_AOI_3.

+All these are channel specific, next will be RB specific

 above folders are in old folder of ARC.